denisecase/basic-tools-for-webdev/README.md

 Alternatively, each tool can be installed in the traditional manner.
 Just go to the website for the software and follow instructions to download, install, and configure tools using provided installers.

+## Issues with VS Code and TortoiseGit

+Important!

+- Make sure VS Code installs right-click 'Open with Code' on folder context menus.
+If not, reinstall using traditional methods.
+- Make sure full TortoiseGit context menus are available.
+If not, reinstall using traditional methods.

 ## Terms

 - Chocolatey